Root Canal Therapy in Stuart, FL

 The pain associated with a root canal comes from inflammation due to the infection inside the tooth.
 By removing the infection and bacteria, Dr. Wigley will set your body on the path to healing.

 When the anesthetic wears off, you will likely still feel some tenderness.
 It is important to remember that this sensitivity and discomfort is temporary.
 Most patients manage it adequately with over-the-counter medications.
 Your dentist in Jensen Beach, FL can help you decide which one will work best.

 Each day, your tooth will feel better until it's completely healed.
 We will invite you back to our dental office to place a tooth-colored filling or dental crown over the tooth to protect it from the forces of chewing.
 Root canal therapy combined with a dental crown can extend the life of your tooth by years or sometimes decades with proper care.

 What are the symptoms of a root infection?

 A root, nerve, and pulp infection that requires a root canal in Jensen Beach, FL may present with subtle symptoms at first.
-You may notice tooth sensitivity that does not go away.
+You may notice a sensitive tooth that does not improve.
 Unfortunately, this pain can intensify reasonably quickly and leave you in agony.
 Your dentist in Jensen Beach, FL does not want that to happen.
-This is why we recommend scheduling an appointment if you notice oral health changes—like tooth sensitivity—that does not improve.
+This is why we recommend scheduling an appointment if you notice oral health changes—like tooth sensitivity—that does not get better.

 - Jaw pain